OCR-tech/project-MachineLearning/M3_Traffic_Sign_Recognition_Transfer_Learning_and_Fine_Tuning/README.md

 ## Outcomes:
 - The model can be used to classify traffic sign images
-- A confusion matrix to visualize the model's performance
 <br><br>

 <p align="center"><b>Prediction the traffic signs on test dataset</b></p>